Quantum metrology enhanced by effective time reversal: Mirror metrology

-In much echo metrology, the preparation involves squeezing.
+In much mirror metrology, the preparation involves squeezing.
 Squeezing is an operation that reduces one observable's uncertainty at the expense of another observable's~\cite{Holevo2011}.
-We illustrate squeezing-based echo metrology with single-mode squeezing, spin squeezing, and two-mode squeezing.
+We illustrate squeezing-based mirror metrology with single-mode squeezing, spin squeezing, and two-mode squeezing.

-First, we motivate single-mode echo metrology.
+First, we motivate single-mode mirror metrology.
 Consider a bosonic mode -- equivalently, a harmonic oscillator -- associated to a position operator $\hat{Q}$ and a momentum operator $\hat{P}$.
 Suppose that a field imprints a parameter $\alpha$ on the oscillator's state at a rate $g$, through the Hamiltonian $\hat H = g \alpha \hat{Q}$.
 This Hamiltonian kicks the oscillator's momentum: $e^{i\hat H t} \, \hat{P} \, e^{-i\hat H t} = \hat{P} - g \alpha t \hat \id$.
 The momentum's displacement reveals $\alpha$, if we know $g$.
 Suppose we have prepared the oscillator in a state $\ket{\psi}$.
 The momentum displacement's expectation value forms an estimator:

 The optimal $\ket{\psi}$, a $\hat{P}$ eigenstate, achieves the maximal QFI~\cite{Holevo2011}.
 Momentum eigenstates are unphysical, but squeezed states can approximate them.

 We parameterise single-mode squeezed states as follows~\cite{CVRMP2012}.
 Define $\hat a \coloneqq (\hat Q + i \hat P)/\sqrt{2}$ as the mode's lowering operator and $\ket{0}$ as the vacuum state.
 Define $\hat Q_\varphi \coloneqq \hat{Q} \, \cos (\varphi) + \hat{P} \, \sin (\varphi)$ as the quadrature operator associated to the phase-space vector tilted upward through an angle $\varphi$ from the $x$-axis.
 The squeezing Hamiltonian $\hat H_\sq (\varphi) \coloneqq \frac{i}{2} \, ( e^{-2i \varphi} \, \hat a^2 - \hc )$ can squeeze $\hat Q_\varphi $.
 This Hamiltonian generates a unitary that maps the vacuum to the squeezed state $\ket{r, \varphi} \coloneqq e^{-ir \hat H_\sq (\varphi) } \, \ket{0}$.
 Suppose that the angle $\varphi = \pi/2$.
 As the squeezing parameter $r \to \infty$, the state $\ket{r, \varphi}$ increasingly resembles a momentum eigenstate.